With this drift velocity calculator, you can compute the velocity of any charged particle in a specific material.

 The drift velocity is the average velocity that a particle (e.g., electron, electron-hole, ion) attains in a material due to an applied voltage.
 To determine the drift velocity, we need to know the number density, which tells us how many carriers are in a unit volume of material (usually expressed in carriers per cubic meter).
 In the text below, we present the drift velocity equation and some simple calculations of the velocity of an electron.

-You may also be interested in how a charged particle behaves in the magnetic field (check out Lorentz force law) and what is the force acting on a wire with electric current in a magnetic field (check electromagnetic force on a current-carrying wire).
+You may also be interested in how a charged particle behaves in the magnetic field (check out the Lorentz force calculator) and calculating the force acting on a wire with an electric current in a magnetic field (see our electromagnetic force on a current-carrying wire calculator).

 How fast does electricity travel?

 An electric current is a movement of electric charges (usually electrons) in a wire.
 It may be a surprise, but these particles have a limited velocity.
 When you connect the electrical device to the socket, it immediately reacts.
 So how fast does electricity travel?